Infinitism: Epistemological infinitism

 An objectively available reason is stated as follows: "a belief, r, is objectively available to S as a reason for p if (1) r has some sufficiently high probability and the conditional probability of p given r is sufficiently high; or (2) an impartial, informed observer would accept r as a reason for p; or (3) r would be accepted in the long run by an appropriately defined set of people; or (4) r is evident for S and r makes p evident for S; or (5) r accords with S's deepest epistemic commitments; or (6) r meets the appropriate conversational presuppositions; or (7) an intellectually virtuous person would advance r as a reason for p."
 Any of these conditions are sufficient to describe objectively available reasons and are compatible with infinitism.
-Klein concedes that, ultimately, the proper characterization of objectively available need be a member of this list, but, for the scope of Klein's defense of infinitism, he need not provide a fully developed account of objectively available reasons.
+Klein concedes that, ultimately, the proper characterization of objectively available needs to be a member of this list, but, for the scope of Klein's defense of infinitism, he need not provide a fully developed account of objectively available reasons.
 Objective availability could be best understood, at least as a working definition, as an existing, truth-apt reason not dependent on the subject.

 A subjectively available reason is stated as follows: "S must be able to call on r."
 (Subjectively available is comparatively straightforward compared to objectively available.)
 The subject must be able to evoke the reason in their own mind and use the reason in the process of justification.
 In essence, the reason must be "properly hooked up with S's own beliefs" in order to be subjectively available.

 A reason that is both objectively and subjectively available to a subject is a candidate for justification according to infinitism (or, at least for Klein).

 Objection to Infinitism: Klein addresses an objection to infinitism.